 Look out for the best rates

 Savings accounts don’t have great interest rates right now.
-If you’re financially savvy, you may want to consider investments instead.
+If you’re financially savvy, you may want to consider investments such as setting up precious metals IRA instead.
 It’s something we’re looking into, but not ready to take the risk on just yet.
 It’s okay if you’re just not ready for that right now.
+But if you’re interested in cryptocurrency investing, you can check out our bitcoin prime review here.

 When it comes to savings accounts, don’t just go with one connected to your current bank.
 Look for the best savings accounts available.
 You want ones with the best interest rates.